bkeegs/bkeegs.github.io/projects.md

 ### [Chiptune Teensy](https://bkeegs.github.io/hardware_projects/2017/02/07/chiptune-teensy.html)

-* Simple hack with Teensy 3.2 to play Mario, Zelda, and more
+* Simple hack with Teensy 3.2 to play music from Mario, Zelda, and more